 Coping with Christmas

 Christmas can be the most wonderful or the most stressful time of the year, depending on your situation and outlook.
-Regardless of how you feel about it, there is no disputing this year Christmas is going to be different.
+Regardless of how you feel about the holiday, it’s clear this year’s Christmas is again going to be challenging.

 In this article you will find: